adammartin13/adversarialSearch/README.md

-The following repository contains the work of a semester-long AI search project including each of the three game modes of each project (main, main2, main3), the agent planners I've developed for each of them (Tom, Jerry, Spike), and the paper (LINK NEEDED) I wrote for the final submission which you may refer to for a more thorough explanation of the final model including formulas and sources used.
+The following repository contains the work of a semester-long AI search project including each of the three game modes of each project (main, main2, main3), the agent planners I've developed for each of them (Tom, Jerry, Spike), and the [paper](https://github.com/adammartin13/adversarialSearch/blob/main/Paper.pdf)
+I wrote for the final submission which you may refer to for a more thorough explanation of the final model including formulas and sources used.

 During this time I learned AI algorithms and how to implement them.
 The class was divided